Aasmanon Pay Likha

-Aasmanon Pay Likha is a television series that aired on Geo Entertainment television.
+Aasmanon Pay Likha is a Pakistani television series that aired on Geo Entertainment television.
 It stars Sajal Aly and Sheheryar Munawar in lead roles.

 Plot

 Qudsia is a middle-class girl who dreams of a simple married life.
 Unfortunately, her in-laws demand a hefty sum of dowry.
 Qudsia's family was not able to pay the dowry.
-Her father eventually has a heart attack after getting insulted.
+Her father eventually has a heart attack after being insulted.
 Aaliyan, who has come to attend his employee's daughter's wedding, ends up marrying Qudsia.

 Qudsia marries Aaliyan, who doesn't believe in the nikkah as he only sees it as a deal to protect her and is still adamant about marrying his longtime fiancée, Natasha.
 Aaliyan's family bursts on him for marrying such a girl without informing them.

-Aaliyan is close to his Dadi.
-Aaliyan tells his Dadi about the drama.
+Aaliyan is close to his Dadi and tells her about the drama.
 His Dadi says that she'll try to resolve the matter.
 She goes to Qudsia's house to talk, but she realises that Qudsia's father will not survive her divorce.
 He says that as long as Qudsia is happy and married, he will be fine.
 Dadi takes Qudsia back home.

 Natasha is again angry with Aaliyan, leaves his room, and runs into Qudsia.
 She gets even more upset.
 Aaliyan asks Dadi why she brought Qudsia with her again.
 Dadi explains the entire matter to him.
 He says he'll divorce her, but his Dadi warns him not to do so.
 Dadi tells him how good Qudsia is and how this will affect her and her family though it is not even her mistake.

 After some days, Qudsia's father decides to work again.
 He goes to the office where Aaliyan's father insults him and his daughter, and he has a heart attack, leading to his death.
 Qudsia gets depressed and breaks down in front of Aaliyan.
 Aaliyan supports her and consoles her.

 Later he returns to his house, where everyone is angry with him.
 He decides to go back to Qudsia's place.
 He goes there and stays there.
 Later he tells Qudsia that he has to leave.
 Qudsia requests him to stay as it is raining.
 But Aaliyan does not listen.
 But his car breaks down.
 So he stays there.